GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/perl/index.md

 - A Windows server or Windows installed machine / Linux server or Linux installed machine.

-### Install oxdperl from CPAN
+### Install oxd-perl

-To install oxdperl from CPAN, run the following command in Linux terminal or Windows command window
+To install oxd-perl from CPAN, run the following command in Linux terminal or Windows command window

 ``` {.code }